Chris Cooper: Career

 In 2019, Cooper starred in two acclaimed films, Marielle Heller's A Beautiful Day in the Neighborhood, with Tom Hanks, and Greta Gerwig's adaptation of Little Women with an ensemble cast featuring Saoirse Ronan, Emma Watson, Florence Pugh, Timothée Chalamet, Laura Dern, and Meryl Streep.

+In 2024, Cooper served as an executive producer of the documentary My Own Normal about Alexander Freeman, a filmmaker from Newton, Massachusetts who has cerebral palsy, following his journey of becoming a partner and father and confronting the pain of his parents' reaction.
+The documentary premiered at Independent Film Festival Boston.

 Personal life

 Cooper met his future wife, Marianne Leone, in 1979 at an acting class in New York City.
 On their first date, she helped him carry sheet rock up eight flights of stairs: "That's when I knew this was the girl for me."
 They married in July 1983.
 Their son, Jesse Lanier Cooper, was born three months prematurely in October 1987.
 Three days after he was born, Jesse suffered a cerebral hemorrhage and developed cerebral palsy.
 Jesse was eventually mainstreamed into Silver Lake Regional High School, where he became an honor student.
 Cooper recalled in a 2003 interview with The Morning Call, "(Jesse) is the best thing that ever happened to us.
 He's in a wheelchair and he communicates only by computer, but he's taught me so much because he's just so incredibly focused.
 Now he's in a regular school, which we fought to get him into.
 He's an honors student, and he's doing great."
 On January 3, 2005, Jesse Cooper died suddenly and unexpectedly from epilepsy.
 A memorial fund was set up in his name, the Jesse Cooper Foundation.
 Cooper has said that the death of his son has somewhat helped him understand several characters he played, such as Charles Aiken in August: Osage County (2013) and Phil Eastwood in Demolition (2015).

 Cooper formerly maintained residences in Hoboken, New Jersey, and Plymouth, Massachusetts.
 As of 2003, he resides in Kingston, Massachusetts.
 He has been close friends with frequent collaborator John Sayles since 1985.
 On May 14, 2016, Cooper received an honorary doctorate from the University of Massachusetts Lowell.

 He and his wife Marianne adopt and live with rescue dogs.